E-Gilley/Mint-Classics-Analysis/README.md

 For example, **every product but one that has a unit profit over \\$50 returns over $50,000 in total profit** for the company.

 Yet another *ground-breaking discovery* from this analysis: products that are more profitable per unit make more money for the company.
 Who knew???
 Mint Classics might be regretting their decision to hire me as an analyst right now.

+**Wrap-up**: We looked at sales from a few different perspectives and identified some areas of opportunity for increasing profit.
+Next, we'll examine how the different warehouses are performing.

+---

 # Part 3: Examining Warehouse Efficiency